pulumi/tutorials/introduction_to_pulumi/lab-02/Create_Docker_Images.md

 # Lab 02 - Create & Run a Docker Containers

 In this lab, we'll create our first Pulumi resource.
-We'll run a Docker containers we build locally using infrastructure as code.
+We'll run Docker containers that we build locally using infrastructure as code.

 ## Step 1 - Verify your application